 It was the best rendition of the “PAL” song ever – judging by the decibel level of the applause, the amount of tears shed, and the smile on my friend’s face.

 Recent Renditions: My friend’s entire family celebrated his eldest Son’s 43rd birthday.
 His son loves playing the guitar.
 So, my friend hired 2 guitar players to play requests from the guests at the party.
 When all the requests & guests were exhausted, and ready to leave, the guitar players had a “Surprise” gift.
 They began playing the “PAL” song.
-Within a few notes, the room was filled with different decades of voices sing those precious lyrics.
+Within a few notes, the room was filled with different decades of voices singing those precious lyrics.
 (In the same month, the family celebrated my friend’s 73rd birthday, singing the “PAL” song, with smiles all around.

 N. B. The song’s actual title is: “And Let the Rest of the World Go By” – written & recorded in 1919.
 It was re-recorded by Gene Autry in the 1940’s, and again by Willie Nelson in the 1990’s.
 My friend heard his father sing it in the 1950’s.
 He sang it to his children in the 1970’s & 1980’s as babies.
 And then sang it at their weddings in the 21st century.
-It was recently sung at family birthday parties in 2019, a hundred years after it was written.
+It was recently sung at a family birthday party in 2019, a hundred years after it was written.